 • equipment with internal temperature-controlled variable-speed fans (VSDs

 • equipment with internal/external power management to optimize energy consumption

 • reporting systems that can send temperature and power/energy consumption data to a Building Energy Management System.

 For airflow management strategies, here are some recommendations from ENERGY STAR :

-• Water-Side Economizer – uses the evaporative cooling capacity of a cooling tower to produce chilled water and can be used instead of the chiller during the winter months.
+• Water-Side Economizer — Uses the evaporative cooling capacity of a cooling tower to produce chilled water which can be used instead of the chiller during the winter months.
 A chiller is a machine that removes heat from a liquid via a vapor-compression or absorption refrigeration cycle.
 This liquid can then be circulated through a heat exchanger to cool air or equipment as required.
 Water-side economizers offer cooling redundancy because they can provide chilled water in the event that a chiller goes offline.
 This can reduce the risk of data center downtime.

-3. Enhance Efficiency of the HVAC equipment
+3. Enhanced Efficiency of the HVAC Equipment

 In this project, the CAD model of the air domain of the office space was uploaded as a STEP file to the SimScale platform and meshed using the automatic hex-dominant mesh operation.
 The analysis was set up using the natural convective heat transfer analysis type.

-4. Reduce the noise level of HVAC systems
+4. Reduce the Noise Level of HVAC Systems

 Many types of heat exchangers can be distinguished based on the direction of the liquid flow.